lumeland/lume.land/docs/core/events.md

 ## beforeUpdate

-This event is triggered every time a change is detected on building the site with `lume --serve`.
+This event is triggered every time a change is detected when building the site with `lume --serve`.

 ```js